willr42/coder-t2a2/README.md

 ## Drawbacks

-One of the most-cited drawbacks of Postgres is often the steep [learning curve][1], but since I've already used it on a few projects, I've mitigated most of that drawback.
+One of the most-cited drawbacks of Postgres is often the steep learning curve (Peterson, 2019), but since I've already used it on a few projects, I've mitigated most of that drawback.

-As an [open-source project][2], Postgres doesn't get the support of something like Oracle Server, but that's not a problem for the smaller scope of this assignment.
-There is also a wide variety of support available through online resources, plenty for hobby projects.
+As an open-source project, Postgres doesn't get the support of something like Oracle Server, but that's not a problem for the smaller scope of this assignment.
+There is also a wide variety of support available through online resources, plenty for hobby projects (Dhruv, 2019).

 Finally, some people have found that Postgres can be more resource-intensive than MySQL or other RDBMS.
 I also think the limited scope helps with this drawback.